 201 Indian Trail

 School Hours for Fairglen Students

 7:45 - Students enter classrooms.

 8:00 - Bell rings to start the student day.

-The school opens at 7:30 am and students will be allowed in the classroom at 7:50 am.
+The school opens at 7:30 am and students can go have a free breakfast in the cafeteria.
+They can enter the classroom at 7:45 am.
 Students will not be supervised until 7:30 am.
 If you need to bring your child earlier than 7:30 am, we have a wonderful Edu-Care program.

 Car Riders 1:10, Bus Riders 1:15, Bikers/Walkers 1:20